roberto314/NCL501-SCSI-8-Bit/README.md

 Limits are:

-* spf Value only 8-bit and only some values are possible (0x40, 0x60, 0x80, 0xC0) but only 0x80 works correctly.
+* spf Value only 8-bit and only some values are possible.
-* Heads: 16
-* Sectors: 32 (maybe more, but i haven't found a value that works!)
-* Cylinders: 1023
+* Size 503MB for now.

+The Card can be hacked to be a SUMO SCSI Card with reasonable effort.